mdn/content/files/en-us/mdn/mdn_product_advisory_board/membership/index.md

 a.
 The PAB shall consist of 10 to 12 Members (as defined in the MDN Product Advisory Board Agreement and including those individuals representing a Member organization), to be selected by Mozilla.

 b.
 There are two types of membership: organizational and individual.
-Organizations who meet the membership criteria and are accepted as member organizations may nominate up to 2 individuals to serve as their representatives (“Member Representatives” as defined in the MDN Product Advisory Board Agreement) on the PAB.
+Organizations who meet the membership criteria and are accepted as member organizations may nominate up to 2 individuals to serve as their representatives ("Member Representatives" as defined in the MDN Product Advisory Board Agreement) on the PAB.

 c.
 Organizations/individuals who wish to become PAB members must submit a MDN Product Advisory Board Interest Form.
 Membership will be subject to review and approval by Mozilla, and notification will be sent to the applicant within 30 days of application.